scottysinclair/barleydb/README.md

   }
 }
 ```
-A stream can also be opened on any 1:N relation.
+A stream can also be opened on any 1:N relation on any domain model.
 ```java
 try ( ObjectInputStream<Address> in = user.streamAddresses(); ) {
   Address address;